IntelLabs/ParallelAccelerator.jl/README.md

 ## Limitations

-One of the most notable limitation is that ParallelAccelerator currently tries to compile Julia to C, which puts some constraints on what can be successfully compiled and run:
+Currently, ParallelAccelerator tries to compile Julia to C, which puts some constraints on what can be successfully compiled and run:

 1. We only support a limited subset of Julia language features currently.
    This includes basic numbers and dense array types, a subset of math functions, and basic control flow structures.
-Notably, we do not support String types and custom data types such as records and unions, since their translation to C is difficult.
-There is also no support for exceptions, I/O operations (only very limited `println`), and arbitrary ccalls.
+Notably, we do not support `String` types and custom data types such as records and unions, since their translation to C is difficult.
+There is also no support for exceptions, I/O operations (only very limited `println`), and arbitrary `ccall`s.
    We also do not support keyword arguments.

 2. We do not support calling Julia functions from C in the optimized